 The Statement of Investment Principles includes a section on risk that explains the reliance on formal assurance reports on the internal control environments of fund managers and custodians in the absence of the direct physical holding of investments and cash.
-These reports (called AAF 1/06 and based on guidance issued by the Audit and Assurance Faculty of the Institute of Chartered Accountants In England and Wales) are produced annually and satisfactory reports have been received from the Fund's three Fund Managers and Custodian in respect of 2010/11.
+These reports (called AAF 1/06 and based on guidance issued by the Audit and Assurance Faculty of the Institute of Chartered Accountants In England and Wales) are produced annually and satisfactory reports have been received from the Fund's fund managers and custodian in respect of reporting periods ending within 2012/13.